OpenBanking-Brasil/specs-seguranca/open-banking-brasil-dynamic-client-registration-1_ID1.md

 1. shall select and apply the encryption algorithm and cipher choice from the most recommended of the IANA cipher suites that is supported by the Authorisation Server;
 1. shall populate defaults from values within the software statement assertion where possible;
 1. shall grant the client permission to the complete set of potential scopes based on the softwares regulatory permissions included in the software_statement;

+### Certificate Distinguished Name Parsing

+Clause 3 of [Lightweight Directory Access Protocol (LDAP): String Representation of Distinguished Names][RFC4514] defines the mandatory OIDs whose AttributeType strings (descriptors) must be recognized by implementers.
+This mandatory list does not include several of the OIDs defined in [Open Banking Brasil x.509 Certificate Standards][OBB-Cert-Standards] nor is there a defined mechanism for Authorisation Servers to publish  information regarding the format that they would expect a Dynamic Client Registration request that includes a `tls_client_auth_subject_dn` to be presented in.

+To address this ambiguity, the Authorization Server must accept all AttributeType name strings (descripters) defined in the last paragraph of clause 3 [RFC4515] in addition to all of the AttributeTypes defined in the Distinguished Name of the [Open Banking Brasil x.509 Certificate Standards][OBB-Cert-Standards].

 ## Regulatory Roles to OpenID and OAuth 2.0 Mappings